-Chin Contour
+Chin Projection

-The chin contour forms the lower-most part of the face and contributes to the shape of the lower face, appearance of the profile, and overall facial balance.
+The chin shape forms the lower-most part of the face and contributes to the shape of the lower face, appearance of the profile, and overall facial balance.
 Its structure and position can influence how the face appears from perceived length and projection from the side.
 The chin creates lower facial balance in relation to the lips and jawline.
 Changes in this area over time can influence facial proportions, profile and how surrounding features appear.

 Anatomical diagram of the chin showing the mentalis muscle and the underlying mandibular bone.